Get Started

 How do search engines work?

 Search engines do three key things: crawl, index, and rank.
-Here’s a look at how search engines work, step by step–and how to optimize for each step:
+Here’s a look at how Google search engine works step by step, and how to optimize for each step:

 1. Crawling